The baseline configuration for Europe’s Ariane 6 launch vehicle has been selected.

 The third stage will be an adapted version of the Ariane 5 ME upper stage, equipped with the Vinci engine and specific propellant tanks.

-The 5.4 m-diameter payload fairing will be able to accommodate the same volume of satellites as Ariane 5.
+The 5.4 m-diameter (17.7 ft) payload fairing will be able to accommodate the same volume of satellites as Ariane 5.

 Steps to October 2013

-The next step will be for ESA to consult with industry to gather competing ideas on key work packages of the new launch system.
-Industry will have maximum flexibility for meeting the requirements.
+The next step will be for ESA to consult with the industry to gather competing ideas on key work packages of the new launch system.
+The industry will have maximum flexibility for meeting the requirements.